 Picture hanging of old Clam Lake photos in the clubhouse was discussed with more input at our next meeting.

 There being no further business to conduct Bud Rubeck moved to adjourn seconded by Cheryl Cofrin at 5:40 pm.

 West Fork Waterway Association Inc.

-West Fork Waterway Association Inc. is an association of concerned people for the preservation and protection of the historic West Fork Waterway and wildlife area for recreation and public enjoyment of its scenic beauty today and in the future.
+West Fork Waterway Association Inc. is a a 501(c) 3 not for profit organization of concerned people for the preservation and protection of the historic West Fork Waterway and wildlife area for recreation and public enjoyment of its scenic beauty today and in the future.

 WFWA Inc. is on the West Fork of the Chippewa River and includes the area from the Day Lake Dam to the Highway 77 Dam.
-It is located in the community of Clam Lake, Township Of Gordon Wisconsin and will assist the Township of Gordon in funding expenses related to the maintenance and eventual replacement of the Highway 77 Dam.
+It is located in the community of Clam Lake, Township Of Gordon Wisconsin and assists the Township of Gordon in funding expenses related to the maintenance of the Highway 77 Dam.